Nagendra1997/mesibo-documentation/index.md

 and then call attach on these different HTML elements to display them.

 ### Mesibo_OnParticipantUpdated
 Called when the status of a participant changes.
-For example when a participant mutes/unmutes, when participant is talking.
-You recieve an updated participant here.
+For example when a participant mutes/unmutes when the participant is talking.
+You receive an updated participant here.
 ```javascript
 Mesibo_OnParticipantUpdated(all, p) {
 ```